bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

    persistent_peers = "ae3b71b8bb09ebeb4a5e373a00aab6f98cebb545@1.2.3.4:26656"
    ```

-   Next, OPTIONALLY \(if you want to provide RPC services as are needed for your own REST proxy, for example\), ensure you have opened up RPC to the public in config.toml, by specifying the "laddr" value in the \[rpc\] section as follows \(the default is only to listen on localhost\):
+9. OPTIONALLY \(if you want to provide RPC services as are needed for your own REST proxy, for example\), ensure you have opened up RPC to the public in config.toml, by specifying the "laddr" value in the \[rpc\] section as follows \(the default is only to listen on localhost\):

    ```text
    laddr = "tcp://0.0.0.0:26657"